Sub2Rhys/TCP-Backend/README.md

 - [SSL certificates](https://zerossl.com/) (Must be trusted by Fortnite for it to work, use ZeroSSL)

 ## SSL Certificates
-### Do NOT use a wildcard certificate, I haven't tested with them but I've been told they won't work and also ZeroSSL will make you pay to get one.
-Do the bare minimum in the setup for ZeroSSL, don't tick any extra boxes as it's likely going to try charge you.
+### Do NOT use a wildcard certificate, I've been told they won't work with this and ZeroSSL charges to get them.
+Also don't tick any extra boxes in the ZeroSSL setup as it will likely try charging you.

 You will need your own domain for this, I won't be covering how to get one in this guide but it's easy to find one and often you can get them for insanely cheap.
 I got mine from [123-Reg](https://www.123-reg.co.uk/) and recommend it if you're cheap like me.